-These factors include actual post-earthquake asset condition throughout Victoria Square; the cost of on-going remedial maintenance to earthquake-damaged areas; and how Victoria Square will sit within the surrounding context such as the refurbished Town Hall and Te Papa Ōtākaro/ Avon River Precinct.
+These factors included actual post-earthquake asset condition throughout Victoria Square; the cost of on-going remedial maintenance to earthquake-damaged areas; and how Victoria Square would sit within the surrounding context of the refurbished Town Hall and Te Papa Ōtākaro/ Avon River Precinct.

-The design process investigates and reviews current levels of safety, accessibility requirements and standards that are required today within premier public places like Victoria Square.
+The design process investigated and reviewed the levels of safety, accessibility requirements and standards that are required today within premier public places like Victoria Square.